Install PortSIP PBX

 Step 1: Download Installation Scripts

-Step 2: Set up Docker Environment
+Step 2: Set Up the Docker Environment

-If you are running the PBX on a local area network (LAN) without a public IP address, simply replace 66.175.221.120 with the PBX server’s private LAN IP address.
+The following command creates and runs the PortSIP PBX Docker instance on a server with the public IP address 66.175.221.120.
+If the PBX is deployed on a LAN without a public IP, replace 66.175.221.120 with the PBX server’s private LAN IP address.

 • -i: Specifies the PBX Docker image version.